Parquery/icontract/README.rst

     >>> some_func(x=1)
     Traceback (most recent call last):
       ...
-    icontract.ViolationError: x must not be small: x > 3: x was 1
+    icontract.errors.ViolationError: x must not be small: x > 3: x was 1

     # Pre-condition violation with more complex values
     >>> class B: